Skip to Main Content

 Japanese Kimono & Textile Heritage

-Access to Japan's exquisite costume traditions, from Kyoto's Nishijin silk weaving and traditional kimono craftsmanship to Tokyo's Harajuku street fashion and the country's master textile artisans.
+We open the door to Japan's finest costume traditions.
+They run from Kyoto's Nishijin silk weaving and kimono craft to Tokyo's Harajuku street fashion and the country's master textile artisans.

 02.